The dark, sinister form appeared 20 yards from the boat, swimming lazily, but with a sense of raw power.

 His 12 feet in length confirmed that power as he nosed up to the boat, seeking the scent of the barracuda we had hanging from the stern.
 The stripes on his sides, along with his size, confirmed his heritage: a tiger shark.
 These monster sharks are not uncommon on Hilton Head Island’s offshore reefs, offering anglers a battle that can last for hours.
 Of all the sharks inhabiting local waters, this one is king—a majestic sight to behold.

 Most of the inshore blacktips are approximately three to five feet long and weigh five to 20 pounds.
 Larger versions can usually be found behind shrimp boats a few miles off the beach and average 50 to 100 pounds.
-Stout tackle is required for these guys, and you have to appreciate the sheer power of these fish when they erupt just a few yards behind the boat, like a cruise missile launched from a submarine 10 feet in the air.
+Stout tackle is required for these guys.
+You have to appreciate the sheer power of these fish when they erupt just a few yards behind the boat.
+They risee like a cruise missile, launched from a submarine 10 feet in the air.

 Probably the most common species in the waters of Hilton Head Island are the bonnet heads (also known as “bonnies” or scalloped hammerheads) and the Atlantic sharp nose.
 Both are lean, pure muscle and lead you to believe your fish must be at least twice its actual size.